Sharing is caring!

 GRAYL now also has a much larger bottle, called the GeoPress.
 These bottles can hold up to 24 liters of water.
 The price is more expensive, at $90 a bottle.
 However, they are definitely still worth every penny!

 We love our GRAYL water bottles.
-We plan to continue using them not only for camping, but also as we travel from country to country for the next three years.
+We plan to continue using them not only for camping, but also as we travel on our family gap year.
 The bottles have been so easy to use.
 The peace of mind of having access to clean drinking water no matter where we go makes GRAYL one of our most recommended family camping essentials.
 The added perk of reducing the number of plastic water bottles being used in the world is also a plus!

 Are you ready to switch to a GRAYL bottle?
-You can buy them on the GRAYL website, or through the Amazon on the links below.
+You can buy them on the GRAYL website, or through the Amazon.

 Disclosure: This is a sponsored post.
 I received two water purifier bottles from GRAYL in exchange for a product review.
 However, the opinions expressed in this post are my own.